binzhouchn/capsule-pytorch/README.md

 ```
 in capsule_layer.py.
 You can also use whatever activation func
 or recurrent_drop ratio you want and revise in rnn_revised.py doc.
-But one more thing, the revise version is non-cuda, if you find a way
+One more thing, the revise version is non-cuda, if you find a way
 out for cuda version please let me know.